 Hyperbilirubinemia and Jaundice

-Q: Which of the following imaging studies are used in evaluating jaundice?
+Q: Which of the following are causes of pre-hepatic jaundice?

 Did You Know?